 - A. Certain uses or zoning districts, because of their character and/or intensity, may create adverse impacts when developed abutting other less intensive uses or zoning districts.
 A landscape yard provides a transition between these uses and/or zoning districts that minimizes adverse impacts. - B. When a landscape yard is required by this section, and a site does not have a landscape yard or the existing landscape yard on the site does not meet the standards of this section, a landscape yard shall be installed when any of the following actions occur: - 1.
-Construction of a new principal or accessory structure. - 2.
+Construction of a new principal structure or construction of a new accessory structure 500 square feet or greater. - 2.
 An addition to an existing principal structure. - 3.
 Establishment of a new principal or accessory use conducted primarily outdoors. - 4.
 A change of use category within the Use Matrix found in Article 15, or an additional principal or accessory use is established on the site, when abutting a Neighborhood 1 Place Type. - 5.
-Expansion of a parking lot by the addition of 10 or more parking spaces. - C. A landscape yard shall not be required along the shared property line of abutting lots developed with a nonresidential use or mixed-use, and located in a Neighborhood 1 or Neighborhood 2 Place Type. - D. Upon an applicant's request, if the Zoning Administrator determines that the requirement for a landscape yard is unrelated to the proposed construction's anticipated impacts on adjacent properties, the Zoning Administrator may modify the landscape yard requirement, per the Administrative Adjustment Standards in Section 37.4, to the extent necessary to relate to the proposed construction's anticipated impacts and to make the requirement roughly proportional to those anticipated impacts.
+Expansion of a parking lot by the addition of 10 or more parking spaces. - C. Upon an applicant's request, if the Zoning Administrator determines that the requirement for a landscape yard is unrelated to the proposed construction's anticipated impacts on adjacent properties, the Zoning Administrator may modify the landscape yard requirement, per the Administrative Adjustment Standards in Section 37.4, to the extent necessary to relate to the proposed construction's anticipated impacts and to make the requirement roughly proportional to those anticipated impacts.
 The Zoning Administrator may reduce the landscape yard requirement up to 50% of the required landscape yard width but to a remaining width of no less than 10'.